vicoslab/dis_tutorial6/README.md

 gray = cv2.cvtColor(cv_image, cv2.COLOR_BGR2GRAY)
 ```

-Optionally, apply Gaussian Blur.
+Optionally, apply Gaussian blur.
 This is done to decrease the effects of image noise and small changes in pixel intensities:
 ```
 gray = cv2.GaussianBlur(gray,(3,3),0)
 ```

-Optionally, apply Histogram Equalization.
+Optionally, apply histogram equalization.
 This is done to improve the contrast of the image:
 ```
 gray = cv2.equalizeHist(gray)
 ```